icbat/api/README.md

 Project Upload File API
 -----------------------
 To upload a file, issue a POST multipart/form-data request to `/api/projects/<projectID>/upload-file`, containing two fields: `metadata` and `file`, which must be the actual file.
+The ID of your project will be in the URL when you go to its overview page.

 `metadata` must contain a json object with the following fields: